-It may seem logical to reduce the focus on email marketing and social media campaigns and cut advertising budgets once the peak booking season is over, but this is likely to have a knock-on effect, limiting your success during the next busy period.
+It may seem logical to cut your paid advertising and marketing budgets once the peak booking season is over, but this is likely to have a knock-on effect, limiting your success during the next busy period.
 So instead, keep your airport marketing campaigns running at total capacity, tailoring your messaging to address seasonal needs and concerns.

-Share content throughout the autumn and winter to help your customers plan their summer getaway.
+Share content throughout the autumn and winter to help your customers plan their summer getaways.
 For example:

-Paid search is also fundamental and should never completely stop.
+Paid search is also fundamental and should always continue.
 While you wouldn’t spend the same during quiet times as during peak season, people continue to search for flights at a relatively high level throughout the year.
 Paid search will help your airport maintain the online visibility you have already worked hard to create.

 And don’t forget to remain active on social media to stay connected with your customers.
 People will access social media to get more information about your airport, seek out flight offers and enter any travel competitions you’re running, so the content must be fresh and engaging, even during the off-season.

 Use the Rezcomm Social Media Scheduler to efficiently plan, review and publish travel content across all platforms.

 Did you know that customer reviews can increase conversions by a whopping 270%?
 In addition, Brits claim to read at least 14 reviews online before booking a holiday, showing just how crucial they are to your airport marketing.

 With this in mind, we suggest using the off-season to build up a bank of customer reviews for your airport.
 The easiest way to do it is to ask customers directly.
 Send a marketing email to previous customers with a clear Call to Action button that asks them to leave a review.
 And if, at first, you don’t succeed, consider a follow-up email offering customers loyalty points in exchange for an honest review.